God Eater (video game): Gameplay

 God Eater is an action role-playing game in which players take control a young New-Type God Eater, special warriors dedicated to defeating monstrous enemies known as the Aragami (荒神, "violent god").
-God Eater offers mission-based single-player mode, which consists over 100 missions, and cooperative play of up to three teammates over local ad hoc wireless multiplayer or AI-controlled teammates.
+God Eater offers mission-based single-player mode, which consists of over 100 missions, and cooperative play of up to three teammates over local ad hoc wireless multiplayer or AI-controlled teammates.
 The North American version of the game also supported the PlayStation 3's ad hoc Party.
 The game features character creation, allowing customization of hair style, hair color, face, skin color, clothing, and voice.

 The goal of each mission is to defeat specific Aragami in the designated area within the time limit.
 Additional rewards are gained depending on how efficiently the mission was completed.
 Players can dash, sprint, and jump by consuming stamina (ST) that auto-regenerates over time.
 Players' sole weapon is the God Arc (神機, Jinki), a unique weapon that can instantly switch to four different forms: Blade, Gun, Shield and Predator.
 Attacking Aragami in Gun form consumes Oracle Points (OP).
 Oracle Points can be regained by successfully attacking in Blade form; however, this also consumes stamina.
 Once an Aragami has been defeated, materials can be collected from its remains by switching to Predator form and devouring it.
 If a player loses all of their health points (HP), AI teammates can use "Link Aid" to revive team members by sacrificing some HP of their own.
 By devouring an Aragami that is still alive, God Eaters obtain an Aragami bullet that can be fired back and temporarily enter a state called "Burst Mode" in which their speed, strength and energy regeneration increase.
 In addition, New-Type God Eaters can send teammates into an artificial Burst Mode called "Link Burst" by sending Aragami bullets at their teammates.
 The Link Burst is capable of "stacking" up to three times by receiving multiple Aragami bullets in succession.